samplchallenges/SAMPL9/README.md

 - [`experimental_data/WP6/`](experimental_data/WP6/): Experimental data for WP6 challenge provided by Isaacs on 11/30/2021.
 Contains: [`SAMPL9_Datasheet_20210727.cdx`](experimental_data/WP6/SAMPL9_Datasheet_20210727.cdx) - a ChemDraw file that contains smiles strings and a view of the host and guest molecules, [`host_and_guest_smiles.csv`](experimental_data/WP6/host_and_guest_smiles.csv) - a `.csv.` containing the host and guest smile strings (taken from [`SAMPL9_Datasheet_20210727.cdx`](experimental_data/WP6/SAMPL9_Datasheet_20210727.cdx)),[`SAMPL9_answersheet.docx`](experimental_data/WP6/SAMPL9_answersheet.cdx)- a MS Word document that contains the measured thermodynamic data, and [`SAMPL9_answersheet.csv`](experimental_data/WP6/SAMPL9_answersheet.csv)- a machine-readable format version of [`SAMPL9_answersheet.docx`](Sexperimental_data/WP6/SAMPL9_answersheet.cdx).
 - [`experimental_measurements.X`]: Summary table of experimental data in `.csv` and `.json` formats.
 Includes WP6 and bCD.
 - [`experimental_data/CD/`](experimental_data/CD/PhenothiazineCD-Binding-Summary-3-31-2022_BAedit.docx): Data provided by the Gilson group in `.docx` format.
 This document was updated/corrected on 3/31/2022 from earlier values.
+- ['protein_ligand`](protein_ligand): Information on the protein-ligand challenge on nanoluciferase (nanoluc) binding, which includes library screening and prediction of potency (IC50).

 ## SAMPL-related
 If you give a SAMPL-related talk or presentation or an analysis of its data, and are willing to share publicly, please consider posting on Zenodo and linking it to the [SAMPL Zenodo community](https://zenodo.org/communities/sampl?page=1&size=20).

+Please also be sure to let David Mobley know of any SAMPL-related publications so he can include these in the [master list of all SAMPL publications](https://www.samplchallenges.org/history/allreferences/) on the [SAMPL website](samplchallenges.org)

 ## LICENSE